derwin-vqz/hackathon-ibm-bob-aug2026/README.md

    file set (standard library and external packages are excluded).
 5. The resulting `GraphData` — nodes (files) and edges (imports) — is returned as JSON and rendered in the browser.
+6. The user can activate the path-finder by right-clicking two nodes.
+   `findAllPaths` runs a client-side DFS over `GraphData.edges` and the result is highlighted directly in the graph canvas.

 ## Current limitations